Visitor's Guide to The National Gallery

 On this page you find details on both permanent and temporary exhibitions and information on tour options and shops.
-There are practical details on how to get there, parking, ticket prices, opening times and a location map.
+There are practical details on how to get there, parking, ticket prices and opening times.
 There are also details on places to eat in the gallery and places to stay nearby.

 The National Gallery building was constructed in 1831, after it was agreed by Parliament.
 This was following the purchase in 1824 of the private art collection of a wealthy banker, John Julius Angerstein.
 The government wanted to educate the people of London on fine art.
 The building finally opened in 1838.
 Since the beginning, the gallery has offered entrance free of charge.
 This teamed with its central location, ensures that it is a symbol of art for the people.